genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 POST /api/v1/transformations/configurations/{id}/archive
 ```

 Archiving applies to the configuration and all of its versions at once.
-The call is idempotent - archiving a configuration that is already archived succeeds and changes nothing - and returns `404 Not Found` for an unknown `id`.
+Returns 404 Not Found for an unknown id.
+If the configuration is already archived, the request returns 409 Conflict with the message: "The configuration {id} is already archived, so it cannot be archived again."

 Archiving is a soft retirement, not a deletion: